thomkallor/ibm_query_task/README.md

 The data model is not normalized and replicated in MongoDB.

+The data model is on the assumption that the inventory are completely unrelated,

+(i.e) the sale is not based on items in the inventory rather the available items (cars).

 ## You can find the mongodb queries in nosql_mongodb folder.

 The `inventory` collection is a list of cars with `quantity`.